jatinrpr/movie-recommendations/README.md

 Movie-Recommendation-System
 This project presents a robust machine learning model developed using the scikit-learn library, designed to provide personalized movie recommendations to users based on their historical preferences.
-Project Title: Movie Recommendation System with Content-Based Filtering using scikit-learn

 Project Description: